 The Board proposes that the stockholders approve the Dividend Rights Amendment to the Certificate of Designations of Series E-1 Preferred.
-The Board unanimously approved and declared advisable the Dividend Rights Amendment on July 19, 2021, subject to adoption and approval thereof by the stockholders at the Special Meeting.
+The Board unanimously approved the Dividend Rights Amendment on , 2021, subject to approval by the stockholders at the Special Meeting.
 The Dividend Rights Amendment requires the approval of Company's stockholders by the affirmative vote of the majority of stock entitled to vote thereon at the Special Meeting.
-The Company will separately seek the approval of the Dividend Rights Amendment via written consent from the holder of the majority of outstanding shares of Series E-1 Preferred, which shares are all held by LSB Funding.
+The Company will separately seek the approval of the Dividend Rights Amendment by the holder of the majority of shares of Series E-1 Preferred.